 I visited the Kandy Central market hall quite often when I was staying in Kandy for 3 months in 2016.

-The first floor of the market hall offers goods such as quick bites (snacks), tea, spices, fruits and other snacks.
-The top floor offers a wider variety of clothing, textiles, books, souvenirs and gifts.
-At the back of the first floor, there is a section for meat and fish.
-Outside the back of the market hall, there are market stalls that sell many fresh fruits and colorful, tasty vegetables; wonderful ingredients for a delicious rice and curry.
+The first floor of the market hall offers goods such as quick bites (snacks), tea, spices, fruit, a vegetable, fish or textile.
+The top floor offers a wider variety of clothing, textile, books, souvenirs, and gifts.
+On the back of the first floor, there is a section for meat and fish.
+Outside the back of the market hall, there are market stalls that sell many fresh fruits and colorful, tasty vegetables; wonderful ingredients for delicious rice and curry.
 The Kandy central market hall is my personal favorite option in the list of all Sri Lanka flea markets.
 You should definitely go there when you are in Sri Lanka.

 Tips and tricks for bargaining at Sri Lanka Flea Markets

-- Shop around the Sri Lanka flea markets to find out what locals pay for certain products.
-In such way, you will have a clear idea about the correct cost for a product before you start bargaining your way to a good price.
+- Shop around the Sri Lanka flea markets to find out what locals pay for certain products like a vegetable, tea, fish, fruit or some textile.
+In such a way, you will have a clear idea about the correct cost for a product before you start bargaining your way to a good price.

-- Mind to refrain your enthusiasm when you start talking about a price.
+- Mind refraining your enthusiasm when you start talking about a price for a vegetable, tea, fish, fruit or some textile.
 Bargaining in Sri Lanka flea markets is all about remaining neutral.
 This method will help you to get a good price for your souvenirs.

 - Ask for a deal on multiple items.
 Hence, you might get a better price per product.

-- Show the merchant the money that you want to spend on the item.
+- Show the merchant the money that you want to spend on the vegetable, tea, fish, fruit, textile or another item in the marketplace.
 They might accept your offer in lesser time.

 - If the requested cost remains too high, say “no, thank you” and leave.
 The shopkeeper might run after you and might offer you a lower price. if this doesn’t happen, you can always go back later and try again.
-Or you can accept the original price if you don’t want to put too much effort in bargaining your way to a good price.
+Or you can accept the original price if you don’t want to put too much effort into bargaining your way to a good price in a marketplace.